Skip to main content

 All input text areas support full Markdown syntax.
 The expanded editor view comes with a full Markdown renderer for ease of use.

 The advanced prompt can also be used to override the entire conversation builder.
-This can be useful, if you are importing a prompt from a different provider.
-Simply enable the checkmark Only use advanced prompt and all additional instructions will be ignored.
+This can be useful if you are importing a prompt from a different provider.
+Simply enable the toggle Only use advanced instructions and all additional instructions will be ignored.

 Conversation Nodes